 Finding a Job as a Dental Assistant - Part 3

 So far we've taken a look a some very important steps that you can take in order to get your foot in the door as a dental assistant.
-If you missed Part 1 or Part 2, make sure to take a few minutes to get up to date.

 Today we need to talk about what to do once you have made it that far, the all-important job interview.